bitbeans/graylog3-content-pack-nginx-docker/README.md

   * 1 GELF UDP input for both nginx error and access logs, sent from Docker directly, with the following Extractors:
     * Extract JSON fields from gelf message
     * Reduce message to path
-    * Lookup Remote Address Geolocation
+    * Lookup Remote Address GeoIP Location
     * [Error log] extract fields
     * [Error log] Reduce error log to message only
   * 6 streams to sort the log messages